 - the quality of the curriculum; - the effectiveness of the guidance and support in bringing about high quality individual learning experiences; - the effectiveness and impact of planning, teaching, learning and assessment in promoting successful learning; and - care and welfare.

 7. Leadership and management

-- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement. - It will be important that the employing authority, school governors and the staff plan for, and manage, issues related to the sustainability of the school provision and school budget, in order to address the current and future needs of the children and the staff.
+- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement.

 8. Safeguarding